Dr. Gary Tanchak, D.C.

 Theragun basically started the massage gun industry, and they have many high-end device options for doing percussive massage therapy at home.

-theragun all boxes
+Theragun for Lymphatic Drainage: theragun all boxes

-Which Theragun is Best for Lymphatic Drainage?
+Which one is the Best Theragun for Lymphatic Drainage?

-Our Recommendation
+Our Recommendation:

 Both of these devices are good options because they have a lower amplitude and stall force than the more expensive Elite and PRO models while maintaining adequate speed.